 - Keeps your lawn green through winter (when you overseed with ryegrass in fall)

-It’s best to overseed when the soil is dry and when there’s no heavy rain in the forecast for a few days.
+It’s best not to overseed a wet lawn.
+To revive a tired lawn, overseed when the soil is dry and there’s no heavy rain in the forecast for a few days.
 Heavy rain could wash away the seeds before they have a chance to germinate.

 Yes.
 Mixing different grasses is actually better than planting only one grass type.
 You can combine the strengths of different grass types to make your lawn more tolerant of traffic, drought, heat, or shade.
 You should usually stick to either warm-season grass types or cool-season grass types, except in the case of ryegrass.